tajncteam/CSC3210-TAJNC/A2/tasks/3/README.md

 + List three main differences between X86 (CISC) and ARM Raspberry PI (RISC).
 Justify you answer and use your own words.
     + CISC
         + Provides a larger and complex instructions set.
-        + Reduced numbers of register compared to the ARM architecture.
+        + Reduced numbers of registers compared to the ARM architecture.
         + Instruction set architecture implements a register–memory architecture.
         + Implement Von Neumann architecture design.

     + RISC
-        + Provides a reduced and simpler instructions set.
+        + It provides a reduced and simpler instructions set.
         + Reduced instruction requires simpler circuits resulting in the other hand, more physical space for the chip.
         + Instruction set architecture implements a register–register architecture.
         + Implement Harvard architecture design.